MagiQL/magiql.github.io/docs/1-introduction/101-getting-started.md

 ### Installing as a WebAPI Service

-> To see an example WebAPI project, check out https://github.com/MagiQL/MagiQL-StarterProject/tree/master/src
+> To see an example WebAPI project, check out [this example repository](https://github.com/MagiQL/MagiQL-StarterProject/tree/master/src)

 Create an empty Web project and tick the checkbox to include webapi packages.
 Then install the following nuget packages